edmundgjj/edmundgjj.github.io/_portfolio/copywriting.md

 I had the privilege of writing across a vast range of experiences and settings.

 In the process, I found that writing is just one part of the equation.
-Rather, I also found myself needing to:
+To create content, you need to:
 * Conduct interview and gather data from subject matter expert
 * Research domain knowledge and find ways to explain expert knowledge to non-technical audiences
 * Create a process to organize knowledge and documentation to make it easier to access